ECCC-MSC/open-data/docs/msc-data/nwp_raqdps/readme_raqdps-datamart_en.md

 * __HH__ : Model run start, in UTC [00, 12]
 * __hhh__ : Forecast hour [000, 001, 002, ..., 072]

-A history of 24 days of forecast is kept in this directory.

 ## Technical specification of the grid

 ![RAQDPS grid image](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_raqdps-fw/grille_raqdps-fw.png)